 There are a lot of misconceptions—and even myths—surrounding belly fat and how to banish it.
 And, when you really think about it, there are two different factors contributing to the protruding stomach you see when you stand sideways in front of your mirror: bloating and actual body fat.
 Bloating can be caused by water retention, digestive distress, overeating, etc., while true belly fat is energy storage for the body.
 Most of us want to banish both, and have dreams of a flat, toned stomach.
 And it’s not just for vanity—bloating is uncomfortable and excessive abdominal fat can be unhealthy, particularly if it’s visceral fat, the kind that surrounds our organs.

-But, what we often envision in the rulebook for de-bloating is strict diets and grueling fitness regimens that tire us out (even just thinking about them).
-Even when we work up the courage to take on these belly fat-burning strategies, our stamina and patience easily wane—long before we ever see the results we desire.
-For the most part, these routines are incredibly difficult to stick to with a nine-to-five schedule (and fitness and nutrition should never be about punishing yourself).
-That's why we reached out to three experts—a physician, a nutritionist, and a trainer—to weigh in with their top habits that us regular people (who don't work out for a living) can stick to in order to help lose belly fat.
+But, what we often envision in the rulebook for de-bloating and flattening the stomach involves strict diets and grueling fitness regimens that tire us out (even just thinking about them).
+Even when we work up the courage to take on these belly-fat-burning strategies, our stamina and patience easily wane—long before we ever see the results we desire.
+For the most part, these routines are incredibly difficult to stick to with a nine-to-five schedule, and, let’s face it, fitness and nutrition should never be about punishing yourself.
+That's why we reached out to three experts—a physician, a nutritionist, and a dietician—to weigh in with their top habits that us regular people (who don't work out and eat right for a living) can stick to in order to help fix belly bloat and lose abdominal fat.

 Eat Protein Right Before Bed